Unrepl/unravel/README.md

 To use unravel you need Clojure 1.8.0 or above.

-On Linux or macOS, can install unravel via npm:
+On Linux or macOS you can install unravel via npm:

 ```
 sudo npm install -g lumo-cljs unravel-repl